 The Federation of Small Businesses has claimed that 99.9 per cent of the UK’s six million-strong private sector businesses are made up of small and medium-sized enterprises (SMEs), and employ more than 60 per cent of the country’s workforce.

-reports that according to a strategic report from telecoms provider Vodafone, ‘Protecting our SMEs, cyber-security in the new world of work,’ the UK’s economic recovery from the pandemic could be compromised and significantly delayed unless action and new policy recommendations begin to tackle the rising tide of cyber-criminality.
+City AM reports that according to a strategic report from telecoms provider Vodafone, ‘Protecting our SMEs, cyber-security in the new world of work,’ the UK’s economic recovery from the pandemic could be compromised and significantly delayed unless action and new policy recommendations begin to tackle the rising tide of cyber-criminality.

 SMEs had been subjected to increasing surges in cyber-attacks since well before the advent of the pandemic, mostly due to an absence of cyber-security resources and solutions to prevent hacks and security breaches.

 A report published shortly before the pandemic revealed that 40 per cent of all global cyber-attacks were on SMEs, with the average loss per attack reaching $188,000 (£136,000).

 Further to that, with SMEs being identified as a week link in the commercial chain, cyber-criminals used these sophisticated attacks to piggyback exploit larger organisations further up the chain.

 Before the pandemic, cyber-attacks cost the UK economy £34 billion a year and, as the Vodafone research highlights, 31 per cent of UK SMEs have reported an increase in attacks which began at the time of the first national lockdown in March 2020.

 It was then inevitable that a year on from the outbreak, this rate will now be even higher, especially considering that the majority of employees of SMEs (approximately 75 per cent) are now working from home, where there are even larger gaps in cybersecurity.